maricelmb/E-Commerce/README.md

-Lesson 5: Routes
+Section 5: Routes

-Lesson 6:
+Section 6:
 - Creation of Authentication Page with Sign-in and Sign-up forms
 - Used Firebase for authentication

+Section 7
+- React Context